Great Southern Rail Trail: Nyora to Leongatha via Korumburra

 In late 2022 two high trestle bridges north of Loch (over Allsop Creek and the Bass River) were surfaced which completed the trail between Nyora and Loch.

 The section from Korumburra to Leongatha was completed in April 2022.

 Leongatha to Koonwarra (8km)

 Leongatha is located in the foothills of South Gippsland's Strzelecki Ranges with a population around 5,000.
 The trail passes through wide-open spaces of lush dairy country before entering teatree and eucalypt bushland near Koonwarra.

 Koonwarra to Minns Rd (3km)

-Incorporating a new section of trail covering three old wooden trestle bridges.
-The path winds its way around hills and over river flats with wonderful views of the local area.
+Incorporating a new section of trail covering three old wooden trestle bridges, the path winds its way around hills and over river flats with views of the local area.

 Minns Rd to Meeniyan (6km)

 This is a fairly rough section of the track, and there is an old timber bridge alongside the new bridge over the Tarwin River near Meeniyan.